ChaitanyaYeole/BMI-Calculator/README.md

 ## Feedback

-If you haveing any feedback or having any problem in using or running program do comment down your thoughts and querys.
+If you having any feedback or having any problem in using or running program do comment down your thoughts and querys.

 ## License